 -

-Pour hot water up to the level of the meat, simmer for 20 minutes.
+Pour hot water to cover the meat, and simmer for 20 minutes.

 -